meenamishra/meenamishra.github.io/cv.md

 - Sent weekly open studies reports to the providers, trained new team members, fellows and volunteers on study related processes and systems.

 `2007-2009`
+__Registry Coordinator__, Center for Hematologic Malignancies, OHSU

+- Reported transplant registry data to the Center for International Bone Marrow Transplant Registry (CIBMTR).
+- Supported transition from paper to electronic data reporting system.
+- Planned and implemented data catch process to clear all backlogs.
+- Helped develop an investigator initiated study.

+`1998-2000`
+__Lab Technician 3__, Department of Molecular and Medical Genetics, OHSU

+-Supported research project looking at the relationship between the presence of Ureaplasma urealyticum in the tracheal aspirates of very low birth weight babies and incidence of Chronic Lung Disease (CLD).
+Used Polymerase Chain Reaction (PCR) as a preferred technique to detect and quantify the bacterium.
+-Designed and executed experiments and ordered lab supplies.
+-Designed a basic Access database for my research data.

+`2007-2009`
+__Graduate Assistant__, School of Public Health, University of South Carolina, Columbia, SC

+- Used molecular techniques such as PAGE and Western Blot for a research project that involved studying heat shock proteins in oysters.
+The project was aimed at studying relationship between levels of heat shock protein, Hsp 70, in transplanted oysters in response to the various contaminant stresses.
+- Designed and executed experiments, collected, analyzed and interpreted data.

+`1992-1993`
+__Junior Research Fellow__, Department of Biotechnology, All India Institute of Medical Sciences, New Delhi, India

+- Assisted in the study of time kinetics of cytokines after the exposure of human T cells to M. leprae.
+The study involved the use of Polymerase Chain Reaction (PCR) techniques and Western Blots.

+### Advising and Mentoring

+Mentored and trained new members of the research team.
+Advised Senior MD fellow on how to do IRB submission for investigator initiated studies.
+Mentored new CIBMTR data managers.
+Helped plan CIBMTR sessions for the annual Data Manager’s meetings.

+### Community outreach and volunteer services

+- Volunteered with FIRST (For Inspiration and Recognition of Science and Technology) robotics program; mentored and coached middle and high school robotic teams and volunteered at local robotics competitions.
+- Volunteer with North-West Science Expo, judged science projects at various State and Regional Science Fairs.
+- Served on the school site council board
+- Served as a board member of a local sport team.

+### Interests

+- Jogging for fitness - 2004 Portland Marathon Finisher.
+- Hiking the many Portland trails.
+- Listening to TED Talks.